aprildfitness

 COGNITIVE DECLINE & DEMENTIA RISK

-Plant-rich dietary patterns are associated with improved vascular health and lower dementia risk in observational research.
+Plant-rich dietary patterns are associated with improved vascular health, reduced oxidative stress, and lower dementia risk in observational research.

 METABOLIC SYNDROME